Local Health Districts and Speciality Networks

 NSW Ministry of Health

-The Ministry of Health supports the executive and statutory roles of the NSW Minister for Health, and Minister for Medical Research, as well as the Minister for Mental Health and Minister for Healthy Lifestyles.
+The Ministry of Health supports the executive and statutory roles of the NSW Minister for Health, and Minister for Medical Research, as well as the Minister for Mental Health and Assistant Minister for Health.
 It monitors the performance of organisations in the NSW public health system, known collectively as NSW Health.

 The Ministry of Health also guides the development of services and investments in the NSW public health system to ensure that the health priorities of the Government’s NSW 2021: A Plan to Make NSW Number One are achieved for the community of NSW.